dadhi/DryIoc/CONTRIBUTING.md

 Open _DryIoc.sln_ located in root folder to develop in Visual Studio 2013.

-Solution combines projects from all supported platform starting from .NET 3.5 (may be changed in future).
+Solution combines projects for all supported platforms starting from .NET 3.5 (may be changed in future).

-__Hint:__ To simplify development you may unload projects under solution root and platform folders except the one default platform you are working with.
-Usually in development mode I am unloading all except projects in _Net45_ and _Extensions_ folder.
-But before commit run _build.bat_ which builds for all platforms.
+__HINT:__ To simplify development you may unload projects under solution root and platform folders except the one platform you are working with.
+Usually I am unloading everything except projects in _Net45_ and _Extensions_ folders.
+But before commit I do run _build.bat_ which builds all platforms.

-__Hint:__ Solution is configured to be built and run Unit Tests continuously with [NCrunch](http://www.ncrunch.net/).
-That's how I am usually develop - very rarely building project by hand.
+__HINT:__ Solution is configured to be built and run Unit Tests continuously with [NCrunch](http://www.ncrunch.net/).
+That's how I am usually develop - very rarely building project manually.

 ### FAQ